fegyi001/osmgwc/README.md

 * cache-stratey and cache: if your machine is not very strong use these parameters, otherwise you can omit them

 This will take a while based on the size of your data and your machine's capabilities.
 For me it took around 10 minutes to process.

+If the command ran successfully, you will see the following new tables in the 'public' schema: planet_osm_line, planet_osm_nodes, planet_osm_point, planet_osm_polygon, planet_osm_rels, planet_osm_roads, planet_osm_ways.
+Make sure you have all of them!

 ...TO BE CONTINUED!